Connect with others who understand.

 • Shea butter

-This member takes these steps a few times a day, gradually returning to their usual skin care routine when the rash subsides.
+They added that they repeat this process a few times a day, gradually returning to their usual routine once the rash improves.

-You can care for your body by resisting the urge to pick at skin lesions and by reaching out to your doctor when you need help with a new or worsening symptom.
+Protecting your skin also means resisting the urge to scratch or pick at skin lesions.
+You can also reach out to rheumatology experts or other healthcare professionals for medical advice when you need help with a new or worsening symptom.

 A MyLupusTeam Member